Gunderson was the representative for Wisconsin’s 3rd congressional district and was a Republican. He served from 1981 to 1996.

 - H.R.
 859 (104th): Rural Emergency Access Care Hospital Act of 1995

-From Jan 1981 to Sep 1996, Gunderson missed 146 of 7,837 roll call votes, which is 1.9%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+From Jan 1981 to Sep 1996, Gunderson missed 159 of 7,845 roll call votes, which is 2.0%.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|